 Traffic management will be in place and road users will be asked to keep to the reduced speed limit, which will be indicated through signage in these areas.

-The work is expected to start at the end of June and is scheduled to be completed by the end of March 2018.
+The work is expected to start at the end of June and is scheduled to be completed by mid-2019.